priyaasrini/priyaasrini.github.io/index.md

 ## Publications and Preprints

+<small> (Authors are arranged alphabetically by their last name which is standard in Mathematics) </small>

  Robin Cockett, Isabelle Jianing, Carlo Maria Scandolo and *Priyaa Srinivasan*, "Extending monotones as Kan extensions".
 To appear in the conference proceedings of 4th International Conference on Applied Category Theory, 2022

  Robin Cockett, Cole Comfort, and *Priyaa Srinivasan*.
 "Dagger linear logic for categorical quantum mechanics".
 Logical Methods in Computer Science, 17(5), Nov.
 2021